status-im/status-web/apps/website/docs/status-wallet/send-crypto-to-your-status-wallet.md

 To transfer your crypto to your Status Wallet from an exchange or another wallet app, just send it to your Status Wallet address.
 To do so, follow the instructions provided by your exchange or another wallet on how to send out crypto.
 Enter your Status Wallet address as the receiving address.

-For more details, check out [Receive crypto][receive-crypto].
+For more details, check out [Receive crypto](./receive-crypto.md).

 :::info
-If you want to send crypto to someone else from your Status Wallet, check out [Send crypto to someone][send-crypto].
+If you want to send crypto to someone else from your Status Wallet, check out [Send crypto to someone](./send-crypto.md).
 :::